About Val Brinkerhoff

-Seeing similar corruption today, many are searching God’s word more diligently, that they might find Him there and through heartfelt prayer.
+Seeing similar corruption today, many are searching God’s word more diligently.
 They have found that trusting men and their ways leads to cursing, just as God’s word repeatedly states (see David’s words in Psalm 118:8; Jeremiah’s words in Jeremiah 17:5; And Nephi's words in 2 Nephi 4:34).
 We can be blessed instead by turning to God with our whole heart!
 He wants relationship with us.
 We are the bride of the Bridegroom.
 Too many have become unfaithful brides.

 The Word is the focus of wise virgins today.
 It has reference to three things; (1) The LORD Jesus as our only Savior and our primary source of light (John 1:1); (2) His precious written word in scripture; And (3) His personal word to each of us in pure revelation.
-Those seeking the face of Christ seek more than the traditions of men can give them.
+Those seeking the face of Christ seek more than the traditions of men.
 Many of the wise have thus emerged from their square boxes to embrace the living God.
 He adds oil to our lamps.
-Note five example people hereafter, each of them seeking a personal relationship with God, like other notable ones in scripture.
+Once again I state my firm belief in the word of God in scripture, including the Book of Mormon, the JST Bible, the Pearl of Great Price, and the oracles given Joseph Smith in the D&C. I am grateful for the work of the Prophet Joseph Smith in bringing them forth.
+Note just five examples of additional people hereafter, each of them also seeking a personal relationship with God, like Joseph and other notable ones in scripture.

 John Fen was baptized into the Episcopal Church.
 He left it to find God, turning to the New Testament pattern of “home church”, where the primary focus is building a relationship with God within a small group setting.
 In his short Youtube videos, John preaches the merits of these small group meetings in homes, rather than attending traditional large churches.
 The LORD told John, “See what I see, many small churches and ministries investing in relationships, walking in love, pouring their lives into each other, this is where the Spirit is moving today” (see The Church Without Walls International).